 Exiles Return:

-Dust Of Dreams:
+Dust of Dreams:

 The Bell Tower and The Cross Is A Melody-driven Album Where Orchestral grandeur, Choral Textures, And Electronic Atmospheres Converge, Offering A Contemplative, Cinematic Experience For Attentive Listeners